nf679/avant/README.md

 # refl_package

+**Create informed priors for reflectometry analysis**

-A python package to extract values from [refl_database](https://github.com/nf679/refl-database) to create informed or uniform priors to be used in reflectometry analysis.
+``refl_package`` is a python package to extract values from [``refl_database``](https://github.com/nf679/refl-database) to create informed or uniform priors to be used in reflectometry analysis.

+The aim of ``refl_package`` is to improve reflectometry analysis by applying Bayesian Statistics and creating 'informed priors' which take into account literature values in the prior probability distributions of the parameters.
+The priors are created in a way where they can be directly implemented in [``Refnx``](https://refnx.readthedocs.io/en/latest) to perform reflectometry analysis.
+Plus, the package has plotting functionalities so you can see what the prior probability distributions look like.

+## Problems

+If you discover any issues with ``refl_package`` feel free to either submit the issue to our issue tracker on [Github](https://github.com/nf679/refl_package), or fix the issue yourself and make a pull request to the main branch.

+## Installation

+INSERT INSTALLATION METHOD HERE ONCE IVE GOT IT ON PYPI OR YOU CAN BUILD / INSTALL WITH SETUP.PY

+## Contributors

 ## refl_package.\<parameter\>